OfW launched: Aug 2018 Members: 4261

 (World Bank and International Labour Organisation various periods, Stats SA QLFS23Q4)

-Who Runs Progress Party and Organising for Work?
+Who Runs Organising for Work?

 Our Many Volunteers

-The party is run first and foremost by its many unemployed volunteers who are trained to run the branches that are within walking distance of where they live.
+OfW is run first and foremost by its many unemployed volunteers who are trained to run the branches that are within walking distance of where they live.

-Amila Somchiza, Organiser
+Amila Somchiza, Organiser & Director

 Co-founder of Progress Party, active community volunteer, auxiliary social worker, administrator and call centre agent.

 OfW was founded in 2018 by Ayal Belling in collaboration with Luke Jordan and was incorporated as a nonprofit in May 2019.
 Keren Ben Zeev joined Belling and Jordan at incorporation as a director of OfW.
 In September 2020, Pamela Silwana, a volunteer at our Gugulethu branch, replaced Jordan as a director.
 Ben Zeev served as director until June 2022 when she was replaced by Suzanne Solomons.
-The board centralises and helps coordinate the branches and advocacy.
+In April 2024, Belling resigned as director and Somchiza, Makasi and Nkala were appointed.